 - Simply check the hide option against every system label and category you have no use for on your sidebar.

 We didn’t want to be that drastic and simply hid them.
 I can simply click the more button to bring up all the hidden labels.

-Solution 4 – Use the Gmail Ad Remover to clear the right-hand sidebar
+5. Use the Gmail Ad Remover to clear the right-hand sidebar

 - Google or search the Chrome Webstore for ‘Adblocker for Gmail’,